-- Midterm 1
+Midterm 1

-- Tuesday, February 27, in class

-- Be here on time (we start at 9:35, end at 10:40)

-- Everything up to parsing, no semantic analysis

-- We will vote (right now) for one of these:

-- Open note, open book

-- 1 cheat sheet, front and back, handwritten, by you!

-In any event, no electronic devices or computers

-- · Midterm review session

-- You have until 1pm to list preferences in the midterm review session thread.
+- Thursday, February 28, in class - Be here on time (we start at 2:05, end at 3:15) - Everything up to parsing, no semantic analysis - We will vote (right now) for one of these: - Open note, open book - 1 cheat sheet, (two sides: front and back), written or printed - In any event, no electronic devices or computers - Midterm review session - You have until midnight Friday to list preferences in the midterm review session thread.
 Currently we won't be having one.
-Hint: do it right after class.
+Hint: sign up right after class.

-- · Using the feedback form

-- Written Assignments: now on a 0-5 scale